 The Future of Tournaments

-Here we can see that despite the quantity of players from top SPL teams, these players lack experience from playing top level European football.
+Here we can see that despite the number of players from top SPL teams, these players lack experience from playing top-level European football.
 Out of all the players they have, it is only really Robertson and McTominay that have any experience of playing the best clubs in Europe.
 Hendry says “until we have at least 6-8 of these top European players, it will be a struggle.